Endoscopic Endonasal Surgery

 Any major surgery carries some risk.
 Most people get through this surgery and heal

-The procedure may carry other risks, depending on your specific medical condition.
+The procedure may carry other risks, depending on your specific health condition.

 How do I get ready for endoscopic endonasal surgery?